Manual/Foundations/Brew Ratio

 Making Adjustments

 Adjusting ratio is simple: use more or less water while keeping coffee dose constant.
-Or use more or less coffee while keeping water constant.
+Or use more or less coffee while keeping water constant.7 The choice depends on your brewing vessel capacity and desired final volume.

 When to Adjust Ratio: